jaclay1994/Team_Profile_Generator/README.md

 able to enter in employee's information to create an webpage that displays their information.

 ## Progress
 Currently, the project is in development.
 The inquirer prompts are created and enough HTML is written to produce a file that is able to represent a mvp.
 However, using an object class is currently being researched and also passing the values to the application seems to have created a few errors.
 Once the flow is properly assessed, the application should be fully functional.

+#Update

+This application now has the ability to generate a manager profile, engineer and intern card for the a team porfolio website.

 ## License
     # MIT License